 He and his teammates were excited the day they set out to play a match away from home.
 But the police arrived, beat them and detained them for six weeks on the grounds that they had “breached politics” for playing outside of their jurisdiction.

-New constitution but no rights
+A new constitution in South Africa but no rights

 It was around the same time that Simon began realising that he was part of something bigger and much more important than just one person.
 In 1983 the then prime minister, PW Botha introduced a new constitution for South Africa, which allowed for limited window-dressing representation for coloureds and Indians.
 Black people were still denied the right to vote.